Skip to content

 bomb nong khiaw

-I stayed at the Meexok guesthouse (booked via Booking.com) and it was very simple but clean accommodation.
+I stayed at the Meexok guesthouse (booked via Booking.com), and it was very simple but clean accommodation.
 There are some more expensive and comfortable options if you want to.
-Don’t forget to double-check also on Trip.com to see if you can get some discounts.
-Since Nong Khiaw is a small village, pretty much all the hotels and guesthouses are a short walking distance from the main bridge where most of the restaurants and bars are located.
+Don’t forget to double-check on Trip.com to see if you can get some discounts.
+Since Nong Khiaw is a small village, almost all the hotels and guesthouses are within walking distance of the main bridge, where most restaurants and bars are.

 Top Things to Do in Nong Khiaw in 2 days